shader-slang/slang/docs/cpu-target.md

 If a CPU binary is required this can be specified as a `SlangCompileTarget` of

 ```
 SLANG_EXECUTABLE            ///< Executable (for hosting CPU/OS)
 SLANG_SHARED_LIBRARY        ///< A shared library/Dll (for hosting CPU/OS)
+SLANG_SHADER_HOST_CALLABLE  ///< A CPU target that makes `compute kernel` compiled code available to be run immediately
-SLANG_HOST_CALLABLE        ///< A CPU target that makes the compiled code available to be run immediately
+SLANG_HOST_HOST_CALLABLE    ///< A CPU target that makes `scalar` compiled code available to be run immediately
 ```

-These can also be specified on the Slang command line as `-target exe` and `-target dll` or `-target sharedlib`. `-target callable` or `-target host-callable` is also possible, but is typically not very useful from the command line, other than to test such code can be loaded for host execution.
+These can also be specified on the Slang command line as `-target exe` and `-target dll` or `-target sharedlib`. `-target callable`, `-target host-callable` and `-target host-host-callable` is also possible, but is typically not very useful from the command line, other than to test such code can be loaded for host execution.

 In order to be able to use the Slang code on CPU, there needs to be binding via values passed to a function that the C/C++ code will produce and export.
 How this works is described in the ABI section.